Chapter 3 Separating with Color and Class Lines

 Watch the oral history video or read the transcript of the interview with Susan Hansen to hear her reflections about a race restrictive covenant in her West Hartford neighborhood.49

-About the contributors: Tracey Wilson (Trinity 1976) wrote the first draft of this essay for a monthly newspaper, which also appears in her book, Life in West Hartford.50 Vianna Iorio (Trinity 2019) and Jack Dougherty expanded this essay in collaboration with her.
+About the contributors: Tracey Wilson (Trinity 1976) wrote the first draft of this essay for a monthly newspaper, and also published it in her book, Life in West Hartford.50 Vianna Iorio (Trinity 2019) and Jack Dougherty expanded this essay for publication in this book, in collaboration with Wilson.
 Ilya Ilyankou (Trinity 2018) and Jack Dougherty developed the interactive map, based on an earlier version created with UConn MAGIC.51 Also, Katie Campbell Levasseur (Trinity 2011) researched restrictive property covenants, and both she and Candace Simpson (Trinity 2012) conducted oral history interviews.

 About this book